xyloflake/SVC16/README.md

 There are no CPU registers, just one chunk of memory.
 Values can be loaded from every memory address and written to every memory address.

 ### Everything is an unsigned 16-bit integer
 Everything is represented as a (le) unsigned 16-bit integer.
-That includes numbers, addresses, colors, the instruction-pointer and the input.
+That includes numbers, addresses, colors, the instruction pointer and the input.
 Booleans are represented as u16 values as well: 0 for false and >0 for true.
 (1 when written as a boolean.)

 ### Wrapping Arithmetic